NethermindEth/general-agents-module/README.md

 ### - Event Checker Handler

 This approach detects events emitted.
 You need to provide the signature of the event you want to detect.
-You can also provide other arguments for specifying extra filters as "who did emit the event" or manually adding a specific filtering function.
+You can also provide other arguments for specifying extra filters as "who emitted the event" or manually adding a specific filtering function.

 #### How to use it
 ```ts